charansunkara/URLShortener/README.md

 # URLShortener

 This app's  server built on Node Js.
-If you want to interact with this App first install the following:
+If you want to interact with this App, first install the following:

 Requirements:
 Install Node JS.